catalyst-team/catalyst/README.md

 Catalyst is compatible with: Python 3.6+.
 PyTorch 0.4.1+.

-Stable branch - `master`.
-Development branch - `dev`.

 API documentation and an overview of the library can be found [here](https://catalyst-team.github.io/catalyst/index.html).

-In the [examples folder](examples) of the repository, you can find advanced tutorials and catalyst best practices.
+In the [examples folder](examples) of the repository, you can find advanced tutorials and Catalyst best practices.

 ## Installation